 saponification process we use combines it in a chemical reaction with

-the fats and oils and converts it all to soap.
+the fats and oils and converts it

 The lye that "grandma" used was manually

 extracted from wood ashes and was far from a consistent product.
 (The

 strength of it could vary from batch to batch, due to technique and even

 the type of wood that was burned.)
 The amount of fat added was left to

 guesswork.
 Too much fat resulted in a soft, greasy mess and too little

 The lye we use is produced by controlled,